Woodleaf (Master of the House)

 Macy: Jimbo Wales has to be a fake name.
 Tom Jumbo-Grumbo is a cartoon whale on the show Bojack Horseman.
 Jimbo and Jumbo and Wales and Whales, there is no way these names are real.

-Woodleaf: Everyone needs fake multiple names online.
-The more companies like Google try to pin us down with “real names” the more we will fight back with multiple fake names.
+Woodleaf: Everyone needs multiple fake names online.
+The more companies like Google and Facebook try to pin us down with “real names” the more we will fight back with multiple fake names.

 Macy: We all have a lot of fake names.
 Vive La Resistance.